KatarzynaNabozny/Agrokaszuby-Frontend/README.md

 5. Saving comment on 'Leave a comment' form, when pressing Send button.
 This is saved to COMMENT table
 6. Removing comment on 'Leave a comment' form, when pressing Rollback button.
 This is removed from COMMENT table \
    needed to provide email and subject.
+7. Saving question on 'Question' form, when pressing Send button.
+This is saved to QUESTION table
+8. Removing question on 'Question' form, when pressing Rollback button.
+This is removed from QUESTION table \
+   needed to provide email and subject.

 ## 6. Design patterns (F6, F3)
 * Builder - Reservation  (F6)
 * Singleton - WeatherService (F3), ReservationService (F2)